 Just as the Winter Solstice marks midwinter on the 21 December, the Summer Solstice, six months hence on the 21 June, marks midsummer.

-Arthur's Seat, Calton Hill, Castle Hill or one of the many Edinburgh parks are great places to catch the Solstice sun rise and fall.
+Arthur's Seat, Calton Hill, Castle Hill are among the Edinburgh parks that are great places to catch the Solstice sun rise and fall.

 Other festivities around this time of year can be traced to the Winter Solstice including elements of Hogmanay and Christmas.